01:06:00 Associations, Cabinets, Councils and Committees

 - Commencement Committee - Student Affairs: The Commencement Committee oversees all aspects of the credit division commencement process.All members serve ex officio, so all members serve as long as they hold their respective positions.In the case of positions with multiple incumbents (such as the dean representative), existing members may arrange to hand over their membership to another individual holding an equivalent position.

 - Conflict of Interest Committee - Human Resources: The Conflict of Interest Committee reviews faculty and employee disclosures made under Section 8 of TBR Policy No. 1:02:03:10 Conflict of Interest.
 The committee evaluates conflict of interest disclosures and makes determinations regarding actions that may be required to manage, reduce or eliminate conflicts of interest.
-Members of this committee are appointed by position and consist of the all members of the President's Cabinet, the presidents of the Faculty Senate, Support Staff and Professional Staff, and the director of Internal Audit or their designees.
+Members of this committee are appointed by position and consist of all members of the President's Cabinet excluding the president, the presidents of the Faculty Senate, Support Staff and Professional Staff, and the director of Internal Audit or their designees.
 The director of Internal Audit will serve as a non-voting advisor to the Committee.

 - Curriculum Committee - Faculty Senate Committee: The Curriculum Committee will supervise the development of academic curricula in accordance with campus policies and operations, the needs of our students and community, TBR policies and guidelines, and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Principles of Accreditation.Faculty Curriculum Committee members are decided upon by faculty members within each division.
 A Chair-select is voted on by the committee, and serves as Chair the following year.
 Ex-officio members are assigned according to specialized knowledge that is necessary for appropriate committee input, as related to campus operations.The term of office for both voting faculty members and ex-officio members is three (3) academic years, to begin at the first fall semester meeting.